aurora-multiphysics/sledo/README.md

 To test the installation, run `python3 -c "import sledo"`.
 If the installation was unsuccessful, an error will be raised.

+In order to run simulations, make sure to add the path to your MOOSE app of choice to `config.yaml`.

 ### Editable install (developer mode)
 Developers may wish to create an editable installation.
 This allows changes to the source code to immediately take effect without the need to re-package and re-install sledo.
 This can be useful when running tests and other scripts.